 This condition is fulfilled by high-density substances made from chemical elements of low atomic number.
-It follows that materials with many electrons per unit of mass, little mean excitation energy and least tight binding corrections are the best energy absorbers.
-Typical such materials are the ones rich in hydrogen, like water ($H_2O$) and polyethylene ($CH_2$).
-Especially, liquid hydrogen is assumed to offer great protection, but due to poor mechanical properties of materials like that, aluminum is at present most commonly used in aerospace.
-Note that no material stops effectively the cosmic radiation.
+It follows from the fact that materials with many electrons per unit of mass, little mean excitation energy and least tight binding corrections are the best energy absorbers.
+Typical such materials are the ones rich in hydrogen, like water (H$_2$O) and polyethylene (CH$_2$) \cite{Miller:2003,Zeitlin:2008,Guetersloh:2006,Barthe:l2018}.
+Especially, liquid hydrogen is assumed to offer great protection, but due to poor mechanical properties and chemical instability of materials like that, aluminum is at present most commonly used in aerospace.
+Note that no material effectively stops cosmic radiation, because of its very high energy and the volume and mass constraints of spacecrafts.
 The engineering strategy is to take advantage of sudden drops of penetrating energy for a given material and then try to mitigate exposure further using other countermeasures.